Petrykov/Quizzion/docs/system-dossier/technical_design.md

 - Security:
   - Each request to API will be made using OAuth2 access tokens
   - Passwords will be stored encrypted under md5 hashing algorithm

 - Scripting:

+  1. Eslint:
-  - Eslint: npm run ...
+  - `npm run lint` - to run eslint
+  - `npm run lint:fix` - to fix errors/warnings from eslint
+  - `npm run lint:report` - to run eslint and get HTML report, which can be find in `eslint/report.html`

+  2. Tests:
+       A) Frontend tests
+         - `npm run test` - to run all the mocha tests

+       B) Backend tests
+          - `npm run test` - to run all the mocha tests

 - Backups:
-  - Currently we&#39;re using gitlab.com for our project and inside of it we have a branch called &quot;develop&quot; where usually each sprint arrives data from different branches to have a complete application according to the different sprints (0,1,2).
+  - Currently, we're using gitlab.com for our project and inside of it we have a branch called &quot;develop&quot; where usually each sprint arrives data from different branches to have a complete application according to the different sprints (0,1,2).

-# 5. CI/CD
+# 5. CI (Continuous integration)

 - CI: can be found in docs/system dossier/manuals/aws_pipeline

+# 6. API documentation

-- CD: can be found in ...
+- The latest version of our API documentation could be found in  src/backend/apidoc/index.html.

+# 7. Our own database

+-